ishandutta2007/WBE/README.md

 By this table we can see by **2040** the cost would be somewhere between **$101.005M and $401.2M**, and by **2050** the cost would be somewhere between **$2M and $52M**
+It is also to be noted that EM improvements may follow Wrights Law in long term instead of Moores Law.
+This analysis shows uses only Moores law as in recent past it is moving at par with moores law if not faster.
+But beyond 2040 if it slows down the 2050 estimates might get pushed to 2060.